Zarya (Overwatch): Conception and design

-Standing 6 ft 5 in (195 cm) tall, Zarya is a heavily muscular woman with pink hair cut into a pixie cut.
+Standing 6 feet 5 inches (195 cm) tall, Zarya is a heavily muscular woman with pink hair cut into a pixie cut.
 Her outfit consists of pants and a tank top, with blue armor covering her legs, feet, and torso.
 The armor has multiple red ports on each plate, and wires connecting the torso to the legs.
 She wears armored fingerless gloves on each hand with similar plating and wires extending from the wrist to the fingers, and an elbow pad on her right arm.
 Her weapon, a large particle cannon, is wielded underhand by both hands, similar to a minigun.
 When designing it, the developers did not want it to outshine Zarya, so they built her design around it, with the wires and ports acting as a visible representation of her role as the cannon's conduit.
 On her left upper bicep near the shoulder is a tribal tattoo with the text "512", while a similar tattoo extends past the gloved area of her wrist up her forearm.
 The number is meant to represent the character's weight lifting world record in kilograms, and in an earlier version read 312 instead.

 Like other Overwatch characters, Zarya received skins, unlockable cosmetic items to change her in-game appearance.
 When developing them, they wanted to build them around her backstory, and in particular her Russian heritage and role as a soldier.
 Of particular note are the "Industrial" skin, modeled after a punk rocker in black spiked clothing; the "Siberian Front" skin which shows her as a soldier with night vision goggles; and the "Champion" skin, meant to represent her time as a professional weightlifter and color-themed after the Russian flag.
 Several of her skins however were modified during the 2022 Russian invasion of Ukraine, with Blizzard removing the "Z" symbol on them.
 The "Z" symbol had become representative of pro-Russian war position, with soldiers displaying it on their military vehicles when invading the country.